LV Criminal Defense: Our Experience

 • Coercion (2023):

 In January 2023, K.J. was charged with felony sexual assault and indecent exposure.
-After legal proceedings and negotiations, the case was ultimately resolved to coercion, categorized as a non-sexual and non-registerable offense.
+After legal proceedings and negotiations, the case was ultimately resolved by coercion, categorized as a non-sexual and non-registerable offense.
 This outcome significantly reduced the severity of the original charges and avoided any long-term registry implications.

 • Theft (2023):